substationworm/UFSM-CT-DESP-UFSM00741/CTF/CTF02/CTF02.md

     - 👉 No protection alarms are active (`FLT_OSC` for oscillations and `FLT_OC` for overcurrent).
 - The banks must be energized in a staggered sequence: Bank A is closed first.
 Bank B may only be energized after a programmed delay, provided all permissive conditions remain met.
 - Once a bank is energized, the control logic must supervise for abnormal conditions for a duration equal to twice the closing delay (individually for each bank).
 If any disturbance is detected, the affected bank must be automatically tripped and latched in a blocked state until manually reset by the operator.
-- If the local operator activates the `MODE_MANUAL`button, input, automatic control is overridden, and manual control via the human-machine interface (HMI) is enabled.
+- If the local operator activates the `MODE_MANUAL`button, automatic control is overridden and manual control via the human-machine interface (HMI) is enabled.
 - The manual reset `CMD_RESET` clears all blocking flags and timer conditions, restoring the system to automatic operation readiness.
 - If the power factor exceeds the permissible limit (`PF_HIGH`), both capacitor banks shall be blocked.